21 Top-Rated Things to Do in Provincetown, MA

 6. Lounge on Herring Cove Beach

 Herring Cove Beach is another unmissable gem found on the Cape Cod National Seashore.
-A fab spot for family fun, this sandy strand is located on the calmer, western side of Provincetown.
+A fab spot for family fun, this sandy beach is located on the calmer western side of Provincetown.
 As a result, it boasts smaller waves, warmer water, and little undertow in comparison to its Outer Cape counterparts.

 During high season (a.k.a. summer), the beach boasts lifeguards, restrooms, a snack bar, and nighttime concerts.
 It's also a great spot to admire the sunset.
-A five-minute, two-and-a-half-mile drive from downtown, this is the most popular beach in Provincetown.
+A five-minute, two-and-a-half-mile drive from downtown, this is the most popular beach in Provincetown, and one of the best places to visit in the area.

 A daily fee of $25 per car or $10 per bicycle will gain you access to Herring Cove and all six of the beaches managed by the Cape Cod National Seashore.